Would you like to break a habit? Or get motivated to develop a new, helpful one? Would you like to:

 It’s often easier to replace an unwanted habit with a more useful one than to just stop and leave a vacuum.
 The keys to making a new habit are repetition and positive feedback.
 (As we saw above, even unwanted habits have had both elements at some point.)
 Once a new habit is formed through these things, you’ll repeat it just as easily and automatically as you write your name or drive your car.

-Whether you want to develop a habit or get rid of one, you’ll need to plan ahead, and commit to change.
-But using hypnotherapy to deliver suggestions therapy for habits can help you make those changes more quickly and confidently.
+Whether you want to develop a new habit or get rid of an unwanted one, you’ll need to plan and commit to change.
+But using hypnotherapy to deliver suggestion therapy for habits can help you make those changes more quickly and confidently.
 Often just a few sessions will be all you need.

 It’s worth mentioning that some habits can be connected to anxiety-related conditions such as OCD, and if I think this might apply to you, I’ll suggest you contact a doctor.
 But this would not prevent us from working together.
-Hypnotherapy can be used to help reduce the symptoms of OCD [1], as can EMDR [2], a version of which I also offer.
+Hypnotherapy can be used to help reduce the symptoms of OCD [1], as can The BLAST Technique [2], which I also offer.

 [1] https://www.marieelement.com.au/reference%20pages/Application%20of%20hypnotic%20strategies%20sustained%20by%20a%20positive%20psychology%20orientation%20in%20treating%20OCD%20patients.pdf